-On October 23, 2022, I went scouting for images in the Eastern Townships with my friend Wendy who knows the region very well.
+On October 23, 2022, I went scouting for images in the Eastern Townships with my friend Wendy, who knows the region very well.
 This area is a two-hour drive southeast of Montreal.
-We knew that we were a bit too late in the season to catch the vivid autumn colours.
+We knew we were too late in the season to catch the vivid autumn colours.

 Driving to Sainte-Catherine-de-Hatley, she recognized this gorgeous valley and asked me to park the car on the side of the road.